arabine/open-story-teller/story-editor-v2/libs/ImGuiFileDialog/README.md

 - multi layer extentions like : .a.b.c .json.cpp .vcxproj.filters etc..
 - advanced behavior regarding asterisk based filter. like : .* .*.* .vcx.* .*.filters .vcs*.filt.* etc.. (internally regex is used)
 - result modes GetFilePathName, GetFileName and GetSelection (overwrite file ext, keep file, add ext if no user ext exist)
+- you can use your own FileSystem Api
+    - by default Api Dirent and std::filesystem are defined
+	- you can override GetDrieveList for specify by ex on android other fs, like local and SDCards

 ### WARNINGS :
 - the nav system keyboard behavior is not working as expected, so maybe full of bug for ImGuiFileDialog